UCLA-led researchers have developed a “pill” that uses two enzymes to mimic the action of the human liver in fighting alcohol intoxication.

-In a discovery that could derail the popular “Hangover” movie franchise, a team of researchers led by UCLA engineers has identified a method for speeding up the body’s reaction to the consumption of alcohol.
+In a discovery that could derail the popular “Hangover” movie franchise, a team of researchers led by engineer from the University of California, Los Angeles (UCLA) has identified a method for speeding up the body’s reaction to the consumption of alcohol.

 Lu, the principal investigator, said the enzyme combination could be ingested as a pill, chemically altering alcohol in the digestive system, even as the liver does its work.

 “The pill acts in a way extremely similar to the way your liver does,” Lu said.
 “With further research, this discovery could be used as a preventative measure or antidote for alcohol intoxication.”

 Naturally occurring enzymes within cells often work in tandem to transform molecules or eliminate toxins.
 Lu’s group assembled multiple enzymes to mimic the natural process.
 An enzyme known as an alcohol oxidase, for example, can promote the oxidization of alcohol but also produces hydrogen peroxide, which is toxic.
 Another type of enzyme, a catalase, prompts the decomposition of hydrogen peroxide into water and oxygen.
 Placing the two enzymes next to each other can effectively remove alcohol.

 The researchers placed the two enzymes in a polymer capsule measuring just tens of nanometers in diameter.
 The wall of the polymer capsule is only one nanometer thick — about 100,000 times thinner than a strand of human hair.
 The capsule protects the enzymes and allows them to freely enter an alcohol molecule.
 In this way, the nanocapsule mimics an organelle, a structure found in cells that spurs chemical reactions.